 - Do not share needles if using intravenous drugs.

 - Consider male circumcision.

-According to the World Health Organization (WHO), medical male circumcision may reduce the risk of heterosexually acquired HIV by 60 percent.
+According to the World Health Organization (WHO), medical male circumcision may reduce the risk of heterosexually acquired HIV by

 Some people have a higher risk of contracting HIV, including people whose sexual partner or partners have the virus.
 In this case, taking pre-exposure prophylaxis, or PrEP, therapy can reduce the risk of contracting it.